 This show is brought to you by Slowflowers.com, the free, online directory to more than 750 florists, shops, and studios who design with local, seasonal and sustainable flowers and to the farms that grow those blooms.
 It’s the conscious choice for buying and sending flowers.

 Thank you to Red Twig Farms.
-Based in Johnstown, Ohio, Red Twig Farms is a family-owned farm specializing in peonies, daffodils, tulips and branches, a popular peony-bouquet-by-mail program and their Spread the Hope Campaign where customers purchase 10 tulip stems for essential workers and others in their community.
+Based in Johnstown, Ohio, Red Twig Farms is a family-owned farm specializing in peonies, daffodils, tulips and branches, and a popular peony-bouquet-by-mail program.
 Learn more at redtwigfarms.com.

-I love all this floral goodness and I am so happy you joined me today!
+Thank you for joining me today!
 The Slow Flowers Podcast is a member-supported endeavor, downloaded more than one million times by listeners like you.
 Thank you for listening, commenting and sharing – it means so much.
 As our movement gains more supporters and more passionate participants who believe in the importance of our domestic cut flower industry, the momentum is contagious.
 I know you feel it, too.
 If you’re new to our weekly Show and our long-running Podcast, check out all of our resources at SlowFlowersSociety.com

 I’m Debra Prinzing, host and producer of the Slow Flowers Show & Podcast.
 The Slow Flowers Podcast is engineered and edited by Andrew Brenlan.
 The content and opinions expressed here are either mine alone or those of my guests alone, independent of any podcast sponsor or other person, company or organization.
 Next week, you’re invited to join me in putting more Slow Flowers on the table, one stem, one vase at a time.
 Thanks so much for joining us today and I’ll see you next week!